AuthMe/AuthMeReloaded/docs/config.md

     # Message language, available languages:
     # https://github.com/AuthMe/AuthMeReloaded/blob/master/docs/translations.md
     messagesLanguage: 'en'
+    # Forces authme to hook into Vault instead of a specific permission handler system.
+    forceVaultHook: false
     # Log level: INFO, FINE, DEBUG.
 Use INFO for general messages,
     # FINE for some additional detailed ones (like password failed),
     # and DEBUG for debugging